maksabuzyarov/gulp-webpack-handlebars/README.md

   - `fonts` - fonts files in directories named by font name.
 For example *fonts/Ubuntu/Regular.{woff, woff2, ttf}*

-  - `img` - all images for optimization excluding directories with special logic:
+  - `img` - all images for optimization:
+    - `content` - optional directory (Implied as: dynamic images for pages, may be removed after placing the layout on the CMS)
+    - `main` - optional directory (Implied as: static template images (logo, background and etc.))
     - `favicon` -  generating favicons from one image

     - `svg-sprite` - optimizes them and bakes them into SVG sprites